(updated on 2021/01/12)

 5.2.
-Number of tickets : Licensee has access to 40 tickets
+Number of tickets : the Licensee can issue up to 40 tickets

 5.3.
-Support’s team will respond to service related incidents and/or requests submitted by the Licensee within the following time frames:
+The Support team will respond to service related incidents and/or requests submitted by the Licensee within the following time frames:

 • Within 36 hours for issues classified as Urgent priority.

-• Within 3 working days for issues classified as Standard priority.
+• Within 3 business days for issues classified as Standard priority.

 5.4.
 The following Services are covered by this Agreement;

 • Custom Requests (depending on our availability, see 8.6 for requests qualification)

 Price : from 50000€ (yearly)

 6.1.
 To the extent of any conflict between General Support and Support Level 3, Support Level 3 shall take priority.